kwiato88/EditorPlugins/README.md

 Recursively search for file by regex in specified directories.
 Functions:
- * list and jump to file with name matching given regex.
+ * list and jump to file with name matching given regex;
+ * provides interface for other plugins.

+## Open file plugin client

+Includes static library that should be used to send commands to open file plugin from other plugin.
+Library uses boost libraries in version 1.61.0.
+Client plugin needs to link required boost libraries.

 ## Include browser plugin